amalthomas2003/S6_AI/AI S6/exp7/Readme.md

 *A * Algorithm*

+The goal node is taken as "A"
+the destination node is taken as "F"

+updated code accordingly to change goal and destination nodes

 graph is taken as dictionary

+graph format -> {node1 : ['neighbour1', 'distance to neightbour1'],node2 : ['neighbour2', 'distance to neightbour2']}

 heruistic value is take as dictionary ( key is node and value is heurestic value)

 take initial node (start node) , distance from start node to current node( 0 first time ) and path in priority queue